 The New York Times has the depressing news:

 Satellites tracking the extent of the sea ice found over the weekend that it covered about 1.58 million square miles, or less than 30 percent of the Arctic Ocean’s surface, scientists said.
-That is only slightly below the previous record low, set in 2007, but with weeks still to go in the summer melting season, it is clear that the record will be beaten by a wide margin.Here's what that looks like:
+That is only slightly below the previous record low, set in 2007, but with weeks still to go in the summer melting season, it is clear that the record will be beaten by a wide margin.The National Snow and Ice Data Center, a government-sponsored research agency in Boulder, Colo., announced the findings on Monday in collaboration with NASA.
+The agency bases its numbers on a slightly conservative five-day moving average of sea ice extent.
+The amount of sea ice in summer has declined more than 40 percent since satellite tracking began in the late 1970s, a trend that most scientists believe is primarily a consequence of human activity.Here's what that looks like:

 Lower and lower we go, inching ever closer to the now-inevitable ice free summer.
 Yes, we're pretty firmly into "now-inevitable" territory.
 Neven Acropolis explains that after "the IPCC released its Fourth Assessment Report in 2007, it was generally thought that the Arctic could become ice-free somewhere near the end of this century.
 But changes in the Arctic have progressed at such speed that most experts now think 2030 might see an ice-free Arctic for the first time.
 Some say it could even happen this decade."